Gajju8989/Contact-List-Service/README.md

 API Documentation

-To view the API documentation, follow these steps:
+To view the API documentation, Click On These Link Open this URL to get all API details: https://documenter.getpostman.com/view/29203481/2sA35MxyXm.

-Open a web browser and navigate to the following URL:
-API Documentation
-This link will direct you to the API documentation where you can explore and test the available APIs.